-- Develop your breadth and depth of skills.
 A horizontal career move allows you to keep building on your skills, instead of staying in the same role and waiting for a ‘big break’.
 “Making a move internally into an area you’re interested in is a great opportunity to ignite your passion and learn new things,” Havard says.

 It’s also a way to make a positive impression on your boss.
 “Employers value someone who has enthusiasm for what they’re doing and pushes themselves to grow.”
 Chisholm adds, “One specialist skill set will seldom be enough to get a corner office today.
-Our leaders need a breadth – as well as depth – of skills.”
-Adding newly developed skills to your SEEK Profile will also help you stand to to future employers.
+Businesses need a breadth – as well as depth – of skills.”
+Adding newly developed skills to your SEEK Profile will also help you stand to future employers.

 In doing so, you can also try out new ways of thinking and working, and trial new approaches to problem-solving.
 This will help you become more resilient to workplace changes and confident in your abilities to manage change in future.